quetz-al/quetzal/docs/source/backups.rst

     SELECT pg_terminate_backend(pg_stat_activity.pid)
     FROM pg_stat_activity
-    WHERE pg_stat_activity.datname = 'quetzak' -- change this if you changed the quetzal database name AND pid <> pg_backend_pid();
+    WHERE pg_stat_activity.datname = 'quetzal' -- change this if you changed the quetzal database name AND pid <> pg_backend_pid();

    .. code-block:: sql